navidelyasi/Documentations/docs/key-concepts/env-variables.md

 ## Accessing the data
 Use action **[data/get-variable](https://docs.apiautoflow.com/docs/actions/data/get-variable/)** to access the data or from the data-type selection.

-Subsequently, you can get the environment variable from the data-type drop down.
+Subsequently, you can get the environment variable from the data-type drop-down.

 ![API AutoFlow Environment Variable Access](/assets/images/env-variable-access.png)